-In reality, it’s as important as ever to have a blog and constantly create new, focused content — however, understanding how blogging works is the key to developing an overall marketing strategy.
+In reality, it’s as important as ever to have a blog and constantly create new, focused content.
+However, understanding how blogging works is the key to developing an overall marketing strategy.

 A blog is key to an SEO strategy!
 Your target audience isn’t going to trust you or hire you if they can’t find you online.
 Blog content shows up on search engines, which social media posts, ads, etc., do not.
 If you’re focused on SEO at all (and every business should be), then blogging is as alive as ever!

-A blog allows you to appear…Everywhere!
-You can use your blog for more than just written content — you can use it to promote a podcast, video, and more, to show up in SERPs (search engine result pages) and drive traffic to your various media outlets.
-You can also go the other way and repurpose blog content in podcasts, on YouTube, and even post to social media to drive traffic to your blog.
+A blog allows you to appear… everywhere!
+You can use your blog for more than just written content.
+It can be used to promote a podcast, video, etc., to show up in SERPs (search engine result pages) and drive traffic to your various media outlets.
+You can also repurpose blog content in podcasts, on YouTube, and even post to social media to drive traffic to your blog.

 Tips for Writing for Search

-3. Create a Content Calendar: Create a content calendar once you have identified the keywords you believe to have a good search volume, are relevant, and appear to be attainable from a keyword difficulty standpoint.
+- Create a Content Calendar: Create a content calendar once you have identified the keywords you believe to have a good search volume, are relevant, and appear to be attainable from a keyword difficulty standpoint.
 Include a base keyword and keyword clusters, adding other relevant keywords and other longer-tail keywords to target within your blog post.
 This can change over time as you see what keywords you’re moving the needle for.

-6. Include an image: Images make your blogs pop, and most people are visual.
+- Include an image: Images make your blogs pop, and most people are visual.
 Adding an image can make a huge impression.
 You can also pin any posts containing images on your Pinterest page to increase traffic to your blog.
 Pro tip: make sure to add an image alt tag to your image containing relevant keywords, but avoid keyword stuffing!

 Honorable Mentions